Shruthi018/Star-Life-Insurance-Company/README.md

-# Insurance Policy Administration System – Star Life Insurance Company
+# Star Life Insurance Company

 This is a Java-based **Insurance Policy Administration System** designed for **Star Life Insurance Company**.
 It manages customers, insurance policies, allocations, payments, and claims efficiently through a structured and modular software design.